istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 EOF
 {{< /text >}}

-None of the workloads in `legacy` have sidecar.
+`legacy` namespace contains the workloads and none of them have Envoy sidecar.

 {{< text bash >}}
 $ kubectl create ns legacy